s4fwan/i2sse-contest-2023-fake-fours/docs/report1.md

 - The user can interact with the figure

 ## User Acceptance Tests
+- JUDGE must be recognisable
-- Both JUDGE and CUCUMBER must be recognisable
+- CUCUMBER must be recognisable
+- JUDGE must be animated
-- Both JUDGE and CUCUMBER are animated
+- CUCUMBER must be animated
 - CUCUMBER has to be JUMPING
+- When User clicks on CUCUMBER, it stops JUMPING
+- When CUCUMBER passes boarder, it will reappear on opposite sides at the same x or y coordinates
+- When JUDGE passes boarder, it will reappear on opposite sides at the same x or y coordinates

 ## Coding Guidelines
  - General Java coding convention